Aks-Dmv/WSDDN/README.md

 # Weakly Supervised Object Localization

-This repository was made in partial fulfillment for the course [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/), which I took at CMU.
+This repository was created in partial fulfillment for the course [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/), which I took at CMU.

 This repository contains code that trains object detectors in a *weakly supervised* setting, which means you're going to train object detectors without bounding box annotations.